ShivamBhosale/ShivamBhosale/README.md

 # Hey, I'm Shivam Sunil Bhosale

 ## A Computer Science Graduate 👨🏽‍💻
-- Committed to Python although I might have a crush on Swift.
+- Committed to Python although I might have a crush on JS.
 - Currently trying to understand Deep Learning using TensorFlow.
 - Interested to pursue my career in Data Science.
 - Also trying my luck with Web Development.